uprighted-learners/unit-4-passing-data/readme.md

 # Review

-In this lab, we refactored a previous lab to have new functionality including conditional routing and URL parameter utilization.
+In this exercise, we refactored a previous exercise to have new functionality including conditional routing and URL parameter utilization.

 The software should: